Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr: Introduction

 \section{Introduction}

-The discovery of long-range magnetic order in atomically thin crystals demonstrated that the Mermin--Wagner theorem does not hold for two-dimensional (2D) magnetic structures embedded in a three dimensional environment \cite{Mermin1966,Gong2017,Huang2017}.
-2D layered magnetic structures offer rich and tunable long-range order due to highly anisotropic intra- and interlayer exchange interactions together with weak van der Waals (vdW) interaction allowing for interfacial engineering and control by external stimuli \cite{Huang2017,Gong2017,Gong2019Science2DMagnets,Blei2021Review, TabatabaVakili2024NatCommunCrSBrExcitonMagnetism, Bae2022}.

-Reconfigurability, together with hysteresis, meaning that the magnetization in a magnet depends on its history, is attractive for information technologies enabling writing and storage of information.
-In this regard, antiferromagnets (AFM) offer ultrafast dynamics and multistability, while ferromagnets (FM) provide binary states but may suffer from magnetostatic (dipolar) crosstalk \cite{Jungwirth2016,Baltz2018,Zutic2004}.
-Encoding information in optically accessible AFM-derived states therefore opens pathways towards memory functionalities, spin-driven optoelectronics or even neuromorphic architectures.
-The latter requires that a system is capable to learn, process, store and distribute information by interacting with its environment, a combination of functionalities often referred to as ``intelligent matter'' \cite{kaspar2021rise}.
-While writing and storage of digital information is at the heart of a magnetic systems with long-range order, learning capabilities, distribution of information and universal readout are often challenging.
+In magnetic systems, the combination of reconfigurability and hysteresis is particularly appealing because it enables both writing and storage of information.
+Antiferromagnets (AFM) offer ultrafast dynamics and multistability, whereas ferromagnets (FM) provide robust binary states but may suffer from magnetostatic crosstalk \cite{Jungwirth2016,Baltz2018,Zutic2004}.
+Optically accessible AFM-derived states therefore open routes towards robust memory functionalities, spin-driven optoelectronics, and neuromorphic architectures.
+More broadly, materials that can learn, process, store, and distribute information through interactions with their environment are discussed in the context of `intelligent matter' \cite{kaspar2021rise}.
+However, although multistability and memory are intrinsic to many magnetic systems with long-range order, direct and universal readout of reconfigurable magnetic states remains challenging.

-In two-dimensional vdW magnets, the AFM and FM functionalities become especially useful because anisotropy, carrier density, and interlayer exchange can be tuned by gating, strain, or stacking, enabling deterministic stabilization and on-demand switching between AFM and FM phases and more exotic long-range order patterns \cite{cenker2022reversible,deng2018gate,chen2019direct,song2021direct}.
-In this regard, CrSBr, as an environmentally stable magnetic semiconductor, stands out among two-dimensional magnets as a system featuring ferromagnetic interaction within each layer and antiferromagnetic correlation between adjacent layers \cite{Wilson2021}.
-Consequently, magnetic order directly reshapes the underlying electronic states and their excitations such as excitons \cite{Klein2022,Wilson2021,Komar2024,smiertka2025unraveling}.
-Excitons are Coulomb-coupled electron--hole pairs that can couple to light by their dynamic dipole connecting spin order and reshaped electronic states to light --- a degree of freedom used in modern technologies to read out and distribute information \cite{Wang2018RMPExcitonsTMD, Tagarelli2023NatPhotonExcitonTransport, TabatabaVakili2024NatCommunCrSBrExcitonMagnetism, Diederich2025NatNanoExcitonMagnonCrSBr, shao2025}.

-With a direct bandgap of around 1.3 eV and an unusually high refractive index near its excitonic resonances, even tens-of-nanometers thick flakes exhibit pronounced interference effects dictated by van der Waals stacking rather than external nanofabrication \cite{dirnberger2023magneto,Wang2023,Diederich2023}.
-Here, we establish CrSBr as a naturally reconfigurable magneto-optical resonator enabling optical readout of a layer-by-layer magnetic domain structure that is controlled by external stimuli.
-The combined experimental and simulation results highlight the ``intelligent matter'' capability of the vdW magnetic semiconductor CrSBr.